kluchey/OMG/pages/MTH1W 3 Dice Games.md

 			- **Time Limit**:  Teams work under a time limit to solve a problem correctly.
 An incorrect solution does nothing but does not trigger the first team rule.
 			- **First Team**:  The first team to solve a problem correctly under the time limit will choose **two** teams to knockout.
 			- **Zombies**:  Teams that are knocked out can re-enter the battle by solving any future problem correctly within the time limit.
 If a knocked out team have the first correct solution, they get to knockout double, i.e. **four** teams.
-			- **Multi-win**:  The game ends when one team is remaining or by reaching the last 5 minutes of class, wherein multiple teams can win the battle.
+			- **Win Conditions**:  The game ends when one team is remaining or by reaching the last 5 minutes of class, wherein multiple teams can win the battle.
 The knocked out teams must call "Winner Winner Chicken Dinner" to congratulate the last remaining team(s).
 			- **Instructions**:  The instruction "Design" means dice faces can be chosen by the team.
 The instruction "Roll" means the dice must be rolled at random.
 		- Rounds:
 			- Design the dice such that the largest *slope* and **y-intercept** are found.
 			- Roll the dice such that the *slope* is closest to zero. **y-intercept** must still be calculated.
 			- Design the dice such that the *slope* is negative and **y-intercept** is positive.
 			- Roll the dice such that the *slope* is negative and **y-intercept** is positive.
-			- Design the dice such that both points are negative and the *slope* is positive.
+			- Design the dice such that both points are negative and the *slope* is positive. **
 			- Design the dice such that the **y-intercept** is $$(0,1)$$.
 			- Roll the dice such that one point is snake eyes $$(1,1)$$ and the *slope* is positive.
 The winner of this round gets to knock out double-double, i.e. **eight** teams.
 			- Roll the dice such that the **y-intercept** is $$2$$ and the *slope* is negative.
 The winner of this round gets to knock out double-double-double, i.e. **sixteen** teams.
 Usually a $$(\text{double})^3$$ event is winner-take-all.